New Student Advisement & Course Registration

 Advisement & Registration Help

-- If, for any reason, you miss out on the opportunity to register for courses this summer, or if you need to adjust or add to your schedule, come to the New Student Advisement & Registration session on Sunday, August 26, at 10am sharp, in the Claude J. Clark Learning Center.
-Deans, Department Chairs, Registrar's Office and Academic Advising staff will be on hand to personally assist you.
+- If, for any reason, you miss out on the opportunity to register for courses this summer, or if you need to adjust or add to your schedule, come to the New Student Advisement & Registration Session on Sunday, August 23, at 10 a.m. sharp, in the Claude J. Clark Learning Center (in Feinberg Library).
+Deans, Department Chairs, Registrar’s Office and Academic Advising staff will be on hand to personally assist you.

 Why Can’t I Register BEFORE the Summer?